 - (1) A part time practitioner is one who is engaged on the same basis as a full-time practitioner but for less than an average of full-time ordinary hours per week.
 A full time practitioner's written request to work on a part time basis shall be appropriately considered and shall not be unreasonably refused. - (2) Practitioners may be employed on a part time basis at the classification of Resident Medical Officer and above.
-If a practitioner is in a recognised training programme approved by the appropriate College for the purpose of obtaining a postgraduate qualification, part time employment shall be subject to the College's training requirements. - (3) A part time practitioner's minimum weekly hours shall be specified in writing at the commencement of the employment and be worked in minimum continuous periods of three hours.
-A practitioner may work additional hours by agreement with the employer. - (4) (a) A part time practitioner shall be entitled to pro rata leave entitlements, other than for additional leave for on-call, as prescribed in Clause 34 Annual Leave, in the same ratio as the practitioner's ordinary hours bear to full time ordinary hours. - (b) If during a qualifying period the ordinary hours of a part time practitioner vary, the ordinary hours worked shall be averaged over the qualifying period. - (c) A part time practitioner shall be entitled to be paid public holidays in accordance with Clause 35 Public Holidays if the public holiday occurs on a day on which the practitioner is normally rostered to work.
-If a part time practitioner is required to work on a public holiday the provisions of Clause 32 Shift, Weekend and Public Holiday Penalties shall apply. - (5) The employer shall notify the Association by February each year of the number of part time positions.
+An intern shall be employed on a full time basis.
+However, at the request of an intern the Employer may approve employment on a part time basis. - (3) If a practitioner is in a recognised training programme approved by the appropriate College for the purpose of obtaining a postgraduate qualification, part time employment shall be subject to the College's training requirements. - (4) A part time practitioner's minimum weekly hours shall be specified in writing at the commencement of the employment and be worked in minimum continuous periods of three hours.
+A practitioner may work additional hours by agreement with the employer. - (5) (a) A part time practitioner shall be entitled to pro rata leave entitlements, other than for additional leave for on-call, as prescribed in Clause 34 Annual Leave, in the same ratio as the practitioner's ordinary hours bear to full time ordinary hours. - (b) If during a qualifying period the ordinary hours of a part time practitioner vary, the ordinary hours worked shall be averaged over the qualifying period. - (c) A part time practitioner shall be entitled to be paid public holidays in accordance with Clause 35 Public Holidays if the public holiday occurs on a day on which the practitioner is normally rostered to work.
+If a part time practitioner is required to work on a public holiday the provisions of Clause 32 Shift, Weekend and Public Holiday Penalties shall apply. - (6) The employer shall notify the Association by February each year of the number of part time positions.

-12. CASUAL PRACTITIONERS
+11. CASUAL PRACTITIONERS

 - (1) Casual practitioners shall be engaged for minimum periods of three hours. - (2) Interns shall not be employed as casual practitioners and Resident Medical Officers shall not normally be employed as casual practitioners. - (3) Casual practitioners shall be paid the hourly rate for their classification for each hour worked, plus an additional 20% casual loading.
-Penalty rates shall be calculated exclusive of the casual loading. - (4) A casual practitioner shall not be entitled to receive leave entitlements. - (5) The contract of employment of a casual practitioner may be terminated by the employer or practitioner giving three hours notice or payment or forfeiture, as the case may be, of three hours salary in lieu thereof.
+Penalty rates shall be calculated exclusive of the casual loading. - (4) A casual practitioner shall not be entitled to receive leave entitlements.

-(6) The employer shall notify the Association in February each year the number of casual practitioners employed during the preceding calendar year.
+- (5) The contract of employment of a casual practitioner may be terminated by the employer or practitioner giving three hours' notice or payment or forfeiture, as the case may be, of three hours salary in lieu thereof. - (6) The employer shall notify the Association in February each year the number of casual practitioners employed during the preceding calendar year.

-13. SALARIES
+12. SALARIES